AlibabaCloudDocs/ecs/intl.en-US/Pricing/View consumption details.md

     -   Click the **Details** tab to view consumption details.

-        You can filter statistics by statistic item and period.
-The consumption details include the billable item, usage, price, and deduction of a specific service.
+        You can filter billing details by statistic item and period.
+Consumption details include the billable item, usage, price, and deduction of a specific service.

     For example, if you want to view the billing details of ECS snapshots in July 2020, you can filter the bills based on the conditions shown in the following figure.